soundasleep/jevon.org/wiki/Enabling_Jenkins_support_with_Ruby_on_Rails_tests.md

 ---
 layout: page
-title:  "Enabling Jenkins support with Ruby on Rails tests"
+title:  Enabling Jenkins support with Ruby on Rails tests
 author: jevon
-date:   2015-03-24 20:25:56 +1300
+date:   2015-03-24 20:25:56 +13:00
-tags:   [Ruby on Rails, Testing]
+tags:
+  - Ruby on Rails
+  - Testing
+redirect_from:
+  - "/wiki/Enabling Jenkins support with Ruby on Rails tests"
 ---

 [Ruby on Rails](Ruby_on_Rails.md)